ba-st/Stargate-Consul/docs/ServiceDiscovery.md

 # Consul Service Discovery

 One of the operational plugins.
-When enabled interacts with the [Consul Agent HTTP API](https://www.consul.io/api/index.html) to register the running service when the API starts and to deregister it when the API shut down.
+When enabled interacts with the [Consul Agent HTTP API](https://www.consul.io/api/index.html) to register the running service when the API starts and to deregister it when the API shuts down.

 This plugin is disabled by default and allows configuring the services to register.
 This configuration is made via the `#operations` config.